Minions-Co/project-p0s1p4kY/README.md

 # Birthday Planner

 Birthday Planner is a command-line application written in Python that helps users manage contacts and notes efficiently.
+It is especially nice for planning upcoming birthday greetings because of the built-in notes and upcoming birthdays notification

 ## Features
-- **Contact Management**: Add, edit, delete, and search contacts.
+- **Contact Management**: add, edit, delete, and search contacts.
+Show contacts with upcoming birthdays
-- **Notes Management**: Add, edit, delete, and search notes, including tags.
+- **Notes Management**: add, edit, delete, and search notes, including tags.
-- **Command Suggestion**: Intelligent command suggestion based on user input.
+- **Command Suggestion**: intelligent command suggestion based on user input.

 ## Installation